sruffner/XSort/xsort/assets/views.md

 spikes from that unit.
 In keeping with the other views, these spike clips are rendered in the highlight color (blue, red or yellow) assigned to that unit.

-A slider at the bottom of the view lets the user choose any 1-second segment over the entire Omniplex recording.
+A slider at the bottom of the view lets the user choose any 1-second segment over the entire analog data recording.
 The companion readouts reflect the elapsed recording time -- in the format **MM:SS.mmm** (minutes, seconds, milliseconds) -- at the start and end of the currently visible portion of the traces.